planetoryd/netns-proxy/readme.md

 - use [opensnitch firewall](https://github.com/evilsocket/opensnitch) as the second layer of defense, in case you do anything wrong, like launching an app outside netns.

+Some socks proxies support UDP, and some do not.
+The dnsproxy it starts by default runs on TCP.

 ## use with mullvad-browser

 0. enter netns with `netnsp-main exec --ns base_p`